betterscientificsoftware/bssw.io/Events/2023-usrse-conf.md

 Event Information | Details
 :--- | :---
-Event Name | [United States Research Software Engineer Association Conference 2023 (US-RSE'23)](https://us-rse.org/usrse23/) Deadline for workshops, tutorials, and BoFs| March 20, 2023 Deadline for papers and notebooks| May 1, 2023 Deadline for poster and talk abstracts| June 19, 2023 Event Dates| October 16-18, 2023
+Event Name | [United States Research Software Engineer Association Conference 2023 (US-RSE'23)](https://us-rse.org/usrse23/) Deadline for workshops, tutorials, and BoFs| April 4, 2023 Deadline for papers and notebooks| May 1, 2023 Deadline for poster and talk abstracts| June 19, 2023 Event Dates| October 16-18, 2023
 Website | https://us-rse.org/usrse23/

-We invite submissions for the 1st US-RSE Conference to be held in Chicago, October 16 to 18, 2023.
+We invite submissions for the first US-RSE Conference to be held in Chicago, October 16 to 18, 2023.
 The theme of this year’s conference will be “Software Enabled Discovery and Beyond.”
 As such topics of interest include (but are not limited to):

 - Discovery enabled by software
 - Architectures, frameworks, libraries, and technology trends